Equestria: Development and design

+Pony subspecies

+There are three major pony subspecies that make up the majority of Equestria's population, comprising roughly one-third each.

 Earth Ponies

 Earth ponies possess an underlying connection to the earth, nature, and the environment that encourages the growth of plant life and a connection with wild animals.
-Earth pony based technology is purely mechanical and often is intended to replicate things they cannot do themselves.
-Earth ponies form the backbone of Equestria's economy, operating within most industries sectors involving natural resources, construction or extraction.
-Their natural talents in agriculture, forestry, and mining extends from plants to rock farms.
-Compared to pegasi and unicorns, earth ponies exhibit supernatural strength, endurance, stamina, fortitude, and durability.
+Earth pony-based technology is purely mechanical and often intended to replicate things they cannot do themselves.
+Earth ponies form the backbone of Equestria's economy, operating within most industrial sectors involving natural resources, construction, or extraction.
+Their natural talents in agriculture, forestry, and mining extend from plants to rock farms.
+Earth ponies exhibit increased strength, endurance, stamina, fortitude, and durability compared to pegasi and unicorns.

 Pegasi

-Pegasi have the unique ability to fly and magically control the weather.
+Pegasi have the unique ability to fly and control the weather.
 This ability is powered by a pair of feathered wings, which is the distinguishing anatomical feature of pegasi compared to other pony races.
-Pegasi make up the majority of ponies responsible for the postal service, patrolling Equestria's airspace, and controlling Equestria's weather.
-Pegasi are the only pony able to naturally interact with clouds as if they were tangible; this allows them to walk on and move clouds and, by extension, control the weather (although other pony types are able to due this through artificial means using magic).
-In the episode "Hurricane Fluttershy", a coordinated team of one hundred pegasi demonstrate their ability to generate hurricane-force winds to funnel water from a lake.
+Pegasi comprise the majority of ponies responsible for the postal service, patrolling Equestria's airspace, and controlling Equestria's weather.
+Pegasi are the only type of pony able to interact with clouds naturally as if they were tangible; this allows them to walk on and move clouds and, by extension, control the weather (although other pony types can do this through artificial means using magic).
+In the episode "Hurricane Fluttershy," a coordinated team of one hundred pegasi demonstrates their ability to generate a waterspout to funnel water from a lake.

-A quality Faust borrowed from her childhood with the pegasi was a cold shower fountain that made her believe pegasi live in the clouds.
+A quality Faust borrowed from her childhood with the pegasi was a cold shower fountain that made her believe the pegasi lived in the clouds.
 She credited Paul Rudish for the inspiration of the pegasus ponies controlling the weather when he was drawing a pegasus pony running across clouds and creating rain.